Food Science Master of Science - Online

 - Indicate faculty you desire to work with as a graduate student, if known.

 Applications, with all required supporting materials included, must be received by the deadlines below.
-Incomplete applications will not be processed.
+Incomplete or late applications will not be processed.
 Currently, only students who reside within the United States or Canada are eligible for admission into the Food Science Online Graduate program.

 Your application materials will first be reviewed by an admission committee composed of the Food Science graduate faculty.
 If your application is accepted for admission to the program, a graduate faculty member willing to serve as your major professor must be identified prior to forwarding your credentials to the graduate school.
 The Graduate School must then review your official transcripts, verify that you have a valid degree from an accredited institution, and determine official approval into the graduate program.
 Please allow at least 8 weeks from the application deadline for processing of your application materials.